nbgrp/singlea/docs/bundles/jwt-fetcher.md

 ```

-## Client registration
+## Client Registration

-### Request parameters
+### Request Parameters

-JWT Fetcher Bundle use `jwt` as hash value to determine own parameters in client registration
+The JWT Fetcher bundle uses `payload` as the name (key) and `jwt` as the hash value to determine own
-request.
-Besides the hash value, it has parameters:
+parameters in the client registration data.
+Besides the hash value, the bundle has the following

-* `endpoint` (required) — a URL where must be sent a POST request which contains an array of user
+registration request parameters:

-  attributes according `claims` parameter (it may be an empty array).
+* `endpoint` (required) — a URL to which the POST request should be sent, that contains an array of
-* `claims` (optional) — an array of user attributes names which should be included in the sending
+  user attributes according the `claims` parameter (it may be an empty array).
-  JWT payload (if they exist for the user).
-If a claim ends with `[]` (square braces), user
+* `claims` (optional) — a list of user attribute names to be included in the sending JWT payload (if
-  attribute named without braces will be included in the JWT payload as an array; if the attribute
+  they exist for the user).
+If a claim ends with `[]` (square braces), user attribute named without
-  was not an array, it will be present as a one-element array.
-If claim does not end with `[]`, the
+  braces will be included in the JWT payload as an array; if the attribute was not an array, it will
-  JWT payload will contain a scalar value; if user attribute is an array, only the first element
+  be present as a one-element list.
+If claim does not end with `[]`, the JWT payload will contain a
-  will be included.
+  scalar value; if user attribute is an array, only the first element will be included.
-* `request` (required) — a JSON data structure with the following nested objects which configure
+* `request` (required) — a JSON data structure with the following nested objects, which configure
   parameters for generating a JWT that will be sent to the endpoint:
     * `jws` (required) — JWT signature parameters:
         * `alg` (required) — a signature algorithm which should be used for a JWT sending to the
           endpoint according [RFC 7518](https://www.rfc-editor.org/rfc/rfc7518.html#section-3.1)
           (except "none").
-        * `bits` (optional) — a number of bits for generating OpenSSL private key (applicable for
+        * `bits` (optional) — a number of bits for generating an OpenSSL private key (applicable for
-          all algorithms except ECC).
+          RSA and octet algorithms).
     * `jwe` (optional) — JWT encryption parameters:
         * `alg` (required) — a key encryption algorithm according RFC 7518:
           [4.
 Cryptographic Algorithms for Key Management](https://www.rfc-editor.org/rfc/rfc7518.html#section-4).